ArhanChaudhary/NAND/README.md

     do Memory.deAlloc(this);
 }
 ```
-Proper `dispose` methods must first appropriately call `dispose` on their field variables and then end with `do Memory.deAlloc(this);` to deallocate the object instance itself.
+Proper `dispose` methods must first appropriately call `dispose` on their field variables and then finish with `do Memory.deAlloc(this);` to deallocate the object instance itself.

 ### Undefined Behavior

 With how primitive Jack and NAND are, footguns within the language are inevitable.
-I've compiled the following instances of undefined behavior you should be aware of while writing programs in Jack, ordered from (in my opinion) most important to least important.
+I've compiled the following instances of undefined behavior you should be aware of, ordered from (in my opinion) most important to least important.

 #### Operator priority

 I found this caveat to be so important that I've moved it towards the [beginning of this section](#writing-programs-for-nand).

-#### Less and greater than operators
+#### Lesser and greater than operators

 The Jack expressions
 ```js